zaiste/zaiste.net/website/pages/posts/2018-04_nodejs_elasticsearch_github_setup.md

   active_shards_percent_as_number: 50 }
 ```

+## Create Elasticsearch Index

-Now we can create a Elasticsearch index.
+Now we can create an Elasticsearch index.
 Let's call it `github` with `trending` as the type.

 ```js
 const init = async () => {